dan-koller/logistic-regression/README.md

 # Logistic Regression

-This is a simple implementation of logistic regression in Python built from scratch.
+This is a simple logistic regression model implemented in python.
 It uses the breast cancer dataset from sklearn.
 The dataset contains 569 samples and 30 features.
 The goal is to predict whether a tumor is malignant or benign.

 ## Requirements